ddudek/bebzun-llm/readme.md

 ]
 ```

-Then this learned knowledge can be used for various tasks, here explored:
+This knowledge base can be used for various tasks, here explored:
 - Simple chat about the codebase
 - Generate initial context for more advanced 3rd party coding agent.
 - Generate a comprehensive project summary/analysis for structure and all features, by listing all summaries (only for mid/smaller projects, ~1200 classes is roughly 128k tokens).